-If it is necessary to shorten the race for a particular reason raise the S flag with two sound signals when the leading boat is close enough to hear.
+If it is necessary to shorten the race for a particular reason the standard practice is to raise the S flag (and place the S board at the front of the committee boat) with two sound signals when the leading boat is approaching the leeward mark and is close enough to hear.
 The blue flag should also be raised.
-If you want to shorten any particular fleet their class or warning flag should also be raised with the S flag.
-There is an inherent danger in using the S flag as it causes confusion within the different fleets as well as for recording.
+If you only want to shorten a particular fleet, their class or warning flag should be raised with the S flag.
+There is an inherent danger in using the S flag as it may cause confusion within the different fleets as well as for recording.
 It is therefore better that the course and the length of the races are correctly estimated prior to the start so that shortening is a last resort.
-If the S flag is used please note the SI concerning the finish line Between Races:
+If the S flag is used please note the SI concerning the finish line.
+Note: There is an option to shorten course at a mark other than the leeward mark but this should only be used in exceptional circumstances, e.g. when the wind has completely died.